lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ### Three Diagnostic Tests to Evaluate the Appropriateness of the Data for Component-or-Factor Analysis

-Below is a snip from the workflow to remind us where we are in the steps to PCA.
+Below is a snip from the workflow to remind us of where we are in the steps to PCA.

 ![Image of an excerpt from the workflow ](images/PCA/assumptions.png)